 In the morning, before you’ve eaten, your body is more likely to tap fat stores for energy during aerobic workouts, and you can train your body to become more efficient at doing so, which is cool.
 You’re also “burning fat,” which sounds even cooler.
 While fantastic in theory, it’s not so fun in practice if you force your body into a situation where you bonk.

-You won’t bonk, however, unless you’re training at a very high intensity or running or cycling for a very great distance.
-This means low intensity workouts can have added benefits if done in the morning on an empty stomach.
-This is why in programs like P90X Doubles, we scheduled the lowest intensity workout of the day for the morning.
+You won’t bonk, however, unless you’re training at a very high intensity or running or cycling for a very long distance.
+This means low-intensity workouts can have added benefits if done in the morning on an empty stomach.
+This is why in programs like P90X Doubles, we scheduled the lowest-intensity workout of the day for the morning.

 3. When your body temperature peaks

 Best for: Building strength

 Your body temperature drops while you sleep, which is one reason you might wake up stiff and lacking flexibility.
 The discs between your vertebrae also fill with fluid as you slumber, making them more susceptible to injury first thing in the morning.
 Either way, it’s best to wait at least an hour after waking before you start pumping iron or doing exercises that require you to flex your spine (e.g., crunches), especially if you suffer from back pain.
 And if you can wait to work out until later in the day, all the better.

 Here’s why: Your body temperature climbs throughout the day, peaking between 4:00 and 6:00 PM.
 As it rises, so too does muscle strength and power, according to a study in the Scandinavian Journal of Medicine & Science in Sports.
 What’s more, Scottish researchers report that exercise-induced increases in testosterone production are greatest in the late afternoon and early evening.